 - refining and developing the design of the chosen option

 - further engagement with the community and other stakeholders

 - planning and other statutory consent

 - development of construction plans to manage both the timing of works and impacts on traffic during construction of the scheme.

-The forecasted timescales for this junction improvement scheme are:
+The forecasted timescales for this junction improvement scheme, should our business case submission be successful, are:

-- submission of full business case to the DfT – winter 2024
+- submission of full business case to the DfT – autumn 2025

-- completion of scheme – summer 2027 (to be completed before the Lower Thames Crossing opens to traffic).
+- completion of scheme – summer 2028 (aim to be completed before the Lower Thames Crossing opens to traffic).